bryantwilliam/baby_measure/README.md

 # baby_measure

-An app using 3 methods of machine learning to measure the dimensions of a baby/toddler from a 2D image.
+Master's project (project topic given to me by my supervisor) An app using 3 methods of machine learning to measure the dimensions of a baby/toddler from a 2D image.
 Proof of concept.

 ## Methods: